-All students are required to have a current college photo ID.
-ID pictures are taken at the Information Desk located in Booth Library.
+All students are required to have a current photo ID.
+ID pictures are taken at the Help Desk located in Booth Library.
 A fee is charged for replacement ID cards.
 The charge will be added to the student's account.
-If a College ID card is broken or will not scan, Information Services Staff will issue a new ID card free of charge.
-IDs must be used for admission to Benedum Dining Room, Residence Halls, College events, and Booth Library 24-hour study lab.
-The College ID is also the student's library card.
-Borrowed library material is the student's responsibility until returned through the library system.
-Fines and fees for Library material not returned or returned excessively late will be billed to the student's account.
+If a College ID card is broken or will not scan, Information Services will issue a new ID card free of charge.
+IDs must be used for admission to Benedum Dining Room, Residence Halls, College events, Booth Library 24-hour study lab, checking out materials at Booth Library, etc. It is recommended that students carry their College ID at all times when on campus.